Ruairí Ó Brádaigh: 1970–1973

 He opposed the decision of the IRA and Sinn Féin to drop abstentionism and to recognise the Westminster parliament in London, the Stormont parliament in Belfast and the Leinster House parliament in 1969/1970.
 On 11 January 1970, along with Seán Mac Stíofáin, he led the walkout from the 1970 Sinn Féin Ard Fheis (party convention) after the majority voted to end the policy of abstentionism (although the vote to change the Sinn Féin constitution failed as a two-thirds majority was required to do so, whereas the motion only achieved the support of a simple majority of delegates' votes).
 The delegates who walked out reconvened at the Kevin Barry Hall in Parnell Square, Dublin and established Provisional Sinn Féin.

 He was voted chairman of the Caretaker Executive of Provisional Sinn Féin.
 That October, he formally became president of the party.
 He held this position until 1983.
 It is also likely that he served on the Army Council or the executive of the Provisional Irish Republican Army until he was seriously injured in a car accident on 1 January 1984.
 Among those joining him in Provisional Sinn Féin was his brother, Seán Ó Brádaigh, the first Director of Publicity for Provisional Sinn Féin.
 Seán Ó Brádaigh continued in this position for almost a decade, when he was succeeded by Danny Morrison, who had been editor of An Phoblacht/Republican News.
 Sean Ó Brádaigh was the first editor of the paper.

+In the 1970s Ó Brádaigh made multiple visits to the Basque Country and considered the Basque independence movement as akin to the Irish situation.

 In his presidential address to the 1971 Provisional Sinn Féin Ard Fheis, Ó Brádaigh said that the first step to achieving a United Ireland was to make Northern Ireland ungovernable.

 On 31 May 1972 he was arrested under the Offences Against the State Act and immediately commenced a hunger strike.
 A fortnight later the charges against him were dropped and he was released.

-With Dáithí Ó Conaill he developed the Éire Nua policy, which was launched on 28 June 1972.
-The policy called for a federal Ireland.

 On 3 December 1972, he appeared on the London Weekend Television Weekend World programme.
 He was arrested by the Gardaí again on 29 December 1972 and charged in the newly established Special Criminal Court with Provisional IRA membership.
 In January 1973 he was the first person convicted under the Offences Against the State (Amendment) Act 1972 and was sentenced to six months in the Curragh Military Prison.

+Éire Nua

+With Dáithí Ó Conaill he developed the Éire Nua (New Ireland) policy, which was launched on 28 June 1972.
+The policy called for a federal Ireland with a parliament in each of the four Provinces of Ireland with a national parliament to be located in Athlone.
+Assurances were to be made to Ulster Unionists of a Unionist majority in the Ulster parliament.
+Initially supported by both the IRA and Sinn Fein, the Eire Nua proposal was dropped in 1982.